 - Funds that quickly move into and out of an account

 - Refusal by a customer to provide identification information

 - Transactions that are inconsistent with a customer’s source of income or wealth

 The AML investigation process

-If the alert appears legitimately suspicious, investigators must then gather any relevant data and information about the customer or transaction to submit to the FIU in the SAR.
+- Data Gathering: If an alert appears legitimately suspicious, investigators gather relevant data and information about the customer or transaction.

 AML investigations with graph technology

 Graph analytics is emerging as a powerful solution for AML investigations.
 In a graph, data is structured as nodes (individual data points) and edges (the relationships between those data points).
 The networked nature of graph data makes it easy for investigators to swiftly and efficiently track down all the elements that indicate a money laundering pattern.